Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation

 In Fig.~\ref{fig:binding_energies} we show binding energies for $76$ even-even nuclei with $N,Z\leq 28$.
 The results show excellent agreement with experimental values, yielding a standard error of $\sigma=2.932$~MeV.
 For comparison, state-of-the-art density functional theories typically give $\sigma \approx 2$-$3$ MeV in this mass region~\cite{PRC85-024304,mean_field_mass_tables,PRC104-054312}.
 Note that our model achieves this level of accuracy with only four parameters trained on six nuclei.
 This remarkable generalization capability can be attributed to the incorporation of full quantum correlations, with shell effect, pairing, clustering, deformation, collective rotation, and shape fluctuation all treated on an equal footing.
 Systematic overbinding at large neutron numbers indicates missing components in our nuclear force, such as the pion-exchange potentials dictated by the chiral dynamics~\cite{RMP81-1773, PR503-1, frontierinphysics8-98, arXiv:2402.14032}.

 While existing nuclear QMC approaches using high-fidelity forces remain confined to light/medium-mass systems and require error mitigation, our sign-problem-free method can be directly used to investigate heavy nuclei.
 In Fig.~\ref{fig:Sn100_tcutoff} we plot the QMC results for $^{100}$Sn, extrapolated to infinite imaginary time.
-The statistical errors are sufficiently small to yield total uncertainties below $1$~MeV.
+We find a combined QMC statistical and extrapolation error below $1$~MeV.
 We also probe dependencies on temporal step size and box volume, finding only negligible variations.
-Moreover, The calculated binding energy agrees with experiment within $2$~MeV.
-These remarkable one-thousandth level computational and theoretical accuracies demonstrate sign-problem-free QMC as a scalable, high-precision approach for heavy nuclei.
+Moreover, The extrapolated binding energy reproduces the experiment within $1$~MeV.
+These unprecedented one-thousandth level numerical precision and remarkable predicative capability demonstrate sign-problem-free QMC as an accurate and scalable approach for heavy nuclei.

 Tab.~\ref{tab:gs-energies} lists calculated binding energies for representative nuclei.
 The relative errors against the experiments are below 3\% for $^4$He and $^{132}$Sn, and below 1\% for other nuclei, demonstrating high accuracy across the nuclear chart.
 Furthermore, to quantify the impact of the spin-orbit coupling term proportional to $C_s$, we also list its partial contributions $E_{\rm sl}$.
 This term accounts for 5-10\% of the binding energies on average and systematically fluctuates with the number of nucleons.
 Notably, the fraction $E_{\rm sl}/E_{\rm bind}$ is always below 5\% for nuclei with traditional harmonic oscillator magic numbers 2, 8, 20, 40 such as $^4$He, $^{16}$O, $^{40}$Ca and $^{80}$Zr, but significantly enhanced for nuclei with new magic numbers 28, 50, 82 such as $^{56}$Ni, $^{100}$Sn and $^{132}$Sn.
 This extra binding reflects the enhanced stability of these nuclei obtained from shell gaps generated by spin-orbit splitting, directly validating the Mayer-Jensen shell model paradigm within our framework without employing a single-particle mean field.